Behind the Scenes - Jungle Disk First Peek

 From an engineer’s computer now they authenticate against our identity provider (AuthN) and when that is verified by ScaleFT they are granted credentials based on the authorization permissions (AuthZ) they have for the device they want to login on.
 Now with ScaleFT all of our AuthZ information is in a single system with consistent policies and logging whereas it was in Active Directory for Windows Server (AD does both AuthN and AuthZ) and for our Linux hosts it was based on our key management and deployment recipes where we had to maintain different hosts, host groups, admin users, and admin groups.

-Note: definitions for AuthN and AuthZ along with other terms our available on our industry news and glossary page.
+Note: definitions for AuthN and AuthZ along with other terms our available on our industry news page.

 Third, Credentials to Production Hosts